codecorner-soft/responsive_music_layout/README.md

 # responsive_music_layout
-Example music app layout, made using flexbox.
+Example responsive music app layout, made using flexbox only as practice.